-5. Gain More Experience or a Pursue a Doctorate in Nursing
+5. Acquire More Experience or Pursue a Doctorate in Nursing

 Experience as a nursing leader is the final component necessary to become a Director of Nursing.
 You will generally want to spend some time as a nurse manager, clinical leader, or department manager.
 You can also get administrative experience in the process of earning your doctor of nursing degree.
 This would place you in the category of “top executives,” which means, according to the U.S. Bureau of Labor Statistics (BLS), you could be expected to earn about $107,680 annually.

 One can go a step further and enroll in a doctor of nursing practice (DNP) program in Executive Nursing Administration to further refine their leadership skills.
 Along the way, you will gain the necessary experience to qualify as a DON.

 In addition to becoming a Director of Nursing, one with a DNP can also choose to work in advanced practice nursing (APRN), which would allow a nurse to work directly with patients as a:

 - Adult-Gerontology Nurse Practitioner

 Learn more about pursuing a DNP here.

 What Makes One a Good Director of Nursing (DON)?